 Some directives make use of a word list.
 The word list is a list formed by splitting the directive content on space characters, with all leading and trailing spaces stripped from words, and with no empty words.

 This specification recognizes four directive names: ducktype/1.0, define, encoding, include, and namespace.
 Extensions may recognize additional directives.
+To avoid conflicts, extension directive names should start with the extension prefix followed by a colon character (U+003A).

 The ducktype/1.0 Directive